cyenwuTT/tt-lang/docs/development/CycleEstimator.md

 The estimator is a trace **consumer**: it reads the JSONL trace file and never imports the simulator.
 The trace file is the only contract between the two, which is why the estimator can run wherever a trace can be copied, independent of the sim.

-Quick start:
+**Quick Start —**
+From a built checkout:

 ```
+source build/env/activate      # puts tt-lang-sim / tt-lang-sim-cycles on PATH

-tt-lang-sim prog.py --cycles       # run + estimate in one step
+# run a program and estimate in one step:
+tt-lang-sim examples/matmul-tutorial/step_1_single_node_single_tile_block.py --cycles

-tt-lang-sim-cycles trace.jsonl     # estimate from a saved trace
+# or estimate from a previously saved trace:
+tt-lang-sim-cycles trace.jsonl
 ```

 See [Command-Line Interface](#command-line-interface) for the full flag set.